datalad-handbook/book/docs/usecases/REMoDNaV.rst

 ``code/`` as a :term:`relative path` to ensure that the scripts also run on somebody elses file system.

-Lets start to populate our Datalad dataset.
-Add all the data sets you want to perform analyses on as individual :term:`datalad subdataset` within ``data/``.
+Lets start to populate our DataLad dataset.
+Add all the data sets you want to perform analyses on as individual :term:`DataLad subdataset` within ``data/``.
 Data sets that are already git repositories (for example if they are hosted on Github) can be ``datalad install``-ed: